 What Makes a Deep-Plane Facelift Different?

 Traditional facelifts, also known as superficial muscular aponeurotic system (SMAS) facelifts, apply slightly different methods.
-Using incisions along the hairline and ears, the facelift surgeons lifts the tissue in an outward direction to create a firmer appearance.
-Most of the changes of a traditional facelift are limited to the lower face, where the chin and jaw will look more defined.
-While the skin is tightened and extra fat deposits are removed in both approaches, the subtle difference of lifting the tissue upward makes the deep-plane facelift a preferred choice for many facelift patients.
-Traditional facelifts won’t do much to reverse aging damage to the mid-face, whereas the deep-plane technique can rejuvenate this area as well as the lower face.
-Talk to your facial plastic surgeon to discuss your specific concerns and create the right surgical plan to achieve your desired results.
+Using incisions along the hairline and ears, the facelift surgeons will lift the tissue outward which creates a firmer appearance.
+Most of the changes of a traditional facelift technique are limited to the lower face, where the chin and jaw will look more defined.
+While the skin is tightened and excess skin deposits are removed in both approaches, the subtle difference of lifting the tissue upward makes the Deep-Plane Facelift a preferred choice for many facelift patients.
+Traditional facelifts won’t do much to reverse aging damage to the mid-face, whereas the Deep-Plane surgical procedure can rejuvenate this area and the lower face.

-Other benefits of an optimal deep-plane facelift may include better healing of the incisions, more natural looking results, improved circulation throughout the entire face, fewer post-operative bumps or lumps, and even less bruising.
-A deeper dissection of the face and neck creates the dramatic change that many patients hope to achieve with their own facelift surgery.
+Other benefits of an optimal Deep-Plane Facelift may include better healing of the incisions, more natural-looking results, improved circulation throughout the entire face, fewer postoperative bumps or lumps, and even less bruising.
+A deeper dissection of the face and neck creates the dramatic change many patients hope to achieve with their facelift surgery.
+Talk to your facial plastic surgeon to discuss your specific cosmetic concerns so you can create the right cosmetic surgery plan to achieve your desired results.

 What Does a Deep-Plane Facelift Recovery Involve?

-Is Recovery Different From a Traditional Facelift?
+Is The Recovery Different From a Traditional Facelift?

 Am I a Good Candidate for a Deep-Plane Facelift?